Running a home that feels good—even in the busiest seasons of parenting

 As an interior consultant, I always ask clients how they want their homes to feel.
 Not just how they want them to look, but how their spaces can support their lives day to day.
-Sometimes, it’s the smallest, most obvious things—the ones we tend to overlook—that can start to shift how a home feels (and how you feel in it!).
-While these won’t lead to a complete transformation, they can certainly help get the ball rolling.
+Sometimes, it’s the smallest, most obvious things (the ones we tend to overlook) that can start to shift how a home feels, and how you feel in it.

-Here’s the thing.
 Before you become a parent, no one really warns you that overnight, the housework multiplies.
-The laundry, the cooking, the constant tidying (especially once they become toddlers)—it all seems to grow exponentially.
+The laundry, the cooking, the constant tidying…it all seems to grow exponentially.

-We recently had a particularly busy stretch at home.
-A broken bone, a surgery (nothing major), and a few weeks where all our usual routines just went out the window, throwing everything a bit off rhythm.
+We recently had a testing stretch at home where all our usual routines just went out the window, throwing everything a bit off rhythm.
 It reminded me that when life gets busy, your home can either work with you or against you.

-Often invisible, it’s the behind-the-scenes effort that can quietly contribute to how our homes feel and function.
+Often invisible, it’s the behind-the-scenes effort that can really make a difference to how our homes feel and function.
 Yet it’s rarely something we approach with much enthusiasm, because, well, the day-to-day upkeep of a household just isn’t that exciting.
 Still, there are a few small things I’ve started doing over time that help me tackle the busier days with a little more grace.

-There’s always one spot where everything gets dumped—bags, lunchboxes, paperwork, unopened mail.
-In most homes, these areas do more heavy lifting than we realise.
-The kitchen bench, the hallway, the laundry door—these pressure points carry much of the visual and mental load.
+There's always a few spots in every home where everything gets dumped—bags, lunchboxes, paperwork, unopened mail etc. In most homes, these areas do more heavy lifting than we realise.
+In households with young children, the kitchen bench, the hallway and the laundry door are usually pressure points that carry a lot of the visual and mental load.

 Sure, when my boys are home, the common areas are fair game.
 There are toys, books, skateboards, balls (so many balls) and clothes scattered everywhere.
-But when they’re not around or when they are asleep, I like our space to feel like adults live in it too.
+But when they’re not around or when they go to sleep, I like our space to feel like adults live in it too.

 Most nights, after we’ve put the kids to bed, my husband and I do a quick sweep of the living areas to clear away the kid stuff and reset the space so we can enjoy it.
-Even the toy storage (mostly baskets and vintage cabinets) was chosen to blend in with the rest of the home so it doesn’t constantly scream kids live here.
+Even the toy storage was chosen to blend in with the rest of the home.

 This is a gamechanger in helping you as the parent feel good in your home.
 It takes a bit of effort, but the payoff far outweighs the hassle.